How to Drill Holes for Diamonds Settings in Jewelry

 READ

-Where to Sell Gold and Diamond Jewelry 87112
+Where to Buy Real Diamond Jewelry

 You can either fully immerse the jewelry piece in a container filled with water or direct a stream of coolant onto the drilling area.
 This method helps to dissipate heat, prolong the lifespan of your drill bits, and prevent any potential damage to the diamonds or other gemstones.